ResearchIT/pronto-user-docs/docs/picking_the_best_resource.md

 #SBATCH --partition=biocrunch
 ```

-If your job scales quite well you could consider running on condo or nova as well.
+If your job scales quite well you could consider running on nova as well.

 OpenMP Based or Local Thread Jobs
 ---------------------------------